joshfrench/rakismet/README.md

 Compatibility
 =============

-**Rakismet 1.0.0** works with Rails 3 and other Rack-based frameworks.
+**Rakismet >= 1.0.0** work with Rails 3 and other Rack-based frameworks.

-**Rakismet 0.4.2** is compatible with Rails 2.
+**Rakismet <= 0.4.2** is compatible with Rails 2.

 Getting Started
 ===============

 Once you've installed the Rakismet gem and added it to your application's Gemfile, you'll need an API key.
-Head on over to http://akismet.com/wordpress/ and sign up for a new username.
+Head on over to http://akismet.com/signup/ and sign up for a new username.

 Configure the Rakismet key and the URL of your application by setting the following